DenizenScript/dDiscordBot/README.md

 Only works if you know how to operate a Discord bot, of course! https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

+It's strongly recommended you enable the `Server Members Intent` in the Discord bot settings.

 #### Need help using dDiscordBot?
 Try one of these places:

 **Discord:** https://discord.gg/Q6pZGSR